This post contains affiliate links. We may earn compensation when you click on the links at no additional cost to you.

 Mom debates are only holding us all back.
 We need to end mom debates once and for all and focus on supporting each other!

 Here are five things we can all do to end the mom debates once and for all.

 - Don’t do it ourselves.
 We all have strong opinions on parenting but we need to remember that what works for us might not work for someone else.
 As long as a child isn’t in danger by the actions of their parents, we need to keep our opinions to ourselves.

 - Stop it when we see it.
 If you see another mom being sucked into a mom debate, we need to step in and stop it from happening.
 A simple “we all have the right to our own opinions” will help.
 Better yet, try turning the discussion into how we are all in this together and how we can strengthen our mom community.

 - Teach our daughters it’s not okay to do it.
 They are the moms of the future.
 We need to show them with our actions and words that it’s not okay to hurt other moms with mom debates.
 We need to have helpful conversations instead and support each other.
 We need to show them that if we see a mom hurting or in need to reach out and offer to be there for them, not cause them more distress.

 - Enlist our partners to be a part of the solution.
 We need our partners to see and hear about this so they can become a part of our support systems and help us be better moms.
 After Pete saw this happen he was even more aware of it and became an even bigger supporter of me and all moms.

 - Support each other.
-We need to be aware of the situation of others when we start to pass judgement and stop ourselves.
+We need to be aware of the situation of others when we start to pass judgment and stop ourselves.
 We need to be there for each other.
-We need to build our mom communities full of inspiration and judgement free zones while still talking about the important subjects.
+We need to build our mom communities full of inspiration and judgment-free zones while still talking about the important subjects.
 There is a way to convey important information without shaming.